Where to find $X(17)$?: Constraints on couplings to electrons

 Additional constraints exist from other beam dump experiments that utilize the bremsstrahlung reaction to search for low-mass dark bosons, namely the E137, E141, and E774 experiments.
-In the mass region around 17 MeV, the combined results of the E137 and E141 experiments have excluded the region $8 \times 10^{-8} \lesssim \sqrt{(\varepsilon_e^v)^2 + (\varepsilon_e^a)^2} \lesssim 3 \times 10^{-4}$ \cite{Bjorken:2009mm}.\footnote{The data were extracted from Fig. 1 in Ref. \cite{Bjorken:2009mm} using WebPlotDigitizer \cite{WebPlotDigitizer}.
-In Eq.
-(F.4) of Ref. \cite{Barducci:2022lqd}, the lower exclusion limit is reported as $1.1 \times 10^{-8}$, which differs from our result by a factor of approximately eight.
-This discrepancy arises because they extracted E141 experiment data from Figs. 2 and 3 of Ref. \cite{Andreas:2012mt}, which differ slightly from Fig. 1 in Ref. \cite{Bjorken:2009mm}.
-Notably, this inconsistent limit does not affect our final constraints.}
+The data could be extracted from the Fig. 1 of Ref. \cite{Bjorken:2009mm} using WebPlotDigitizer \cite{WebPlotDigitizer}.
+In the mass region around 17 MeV, the combined results of the E137 and E141 experiments have excluded the region $8 \times 10^{-8} \lesssim \sqrt{\left(\varepsilon_e^v \right)^2 + \left(\varepsilon_e^a \right)^2} \lesssim 3 \times 10^{-4}$ \cite{Bjorken:2009mm}.\footnote{In Eq.~(F.4) of Ref.~\cite{Barducci:2022lqd}, the lower exclusion limit is reported as $3.6 \times 10^{-8}$, which differs from our result by a factor of roughly two.
+This discrepancy arises because they extract the E141 experiment data from Figs.~2 and~3 of Ref.~\cite{Andreas:2012mt}, which differ slightly from Fig.~1 of Ref.~\cite{Bjorken:2009mm} we adopt. }

-In summary, at the 90\% C.L. and up to an error of $\mathcal{O}\left(\left(\frac{m_e}{m_X}\right)^2\right)$, beam dump experiments have excluded the range $8 \times 10^{-8} \lesssim \sqrt{(\varepsilon_e^v)^2 + (\varepsilon_e^a)^2} \lesssim 6.8 \times 10^{-4}$ for $m_X = 17$ MeV.
+In summary, at the 90\% C.L. and up to an error of $\mathcal{O}\left(\left(\frac{m_e}{m_X}\right)^2\right)$, beam dump experiments have excluded the range $8 \times 10^{-8} \lesssim \sqrt{\left(\varepsilon_e^v \right)^2 + \left(\varepsilon_e^a \right)^2} \lesssim 6.8 \times 10^{-4}$ for $m_X = 17$ MeV.
 Thus, we derive a lower limit on the $Xee$ coupling strength,